intel/intel-extension-for-pytorch/docs/tutorials/features.rst

 Runtime Extension (Experimental)
 --------------------------------

-Intel® Extension for PyTorch* Runtime extension is a runtime CPU Pool with thread to physical core binding.
-It is built on top of CPU Pool, there is also an async task feature.
-Please note: Intel® Extension for PyTorch* Runtime extension is still in the POC stage.
+Intel® Extension for PyTorch* Runtime Extension provides a runtime CPU pool API to bind threads to cores.
+It also features async tasks.
+Please **note**: Intel® Extension for PyTorch* Runtime extension is still in the **POC** stage.
 The API is subject to change.
+More detailed descriptions are available at `API Documentation page <../api_doc.html>`_.

 Check more detailed information for `Runtime Extension <features/runtime_extension.html>`_.